Fentanyl Addiction Treatment: Signs, Effects & Solutions

 What Is Fentanyl?

-Fentanyl is a potent opioid linked with many opioid overdose deaths.
-Artificial opioids like fentanyl accounted for more than 82% of all opioid overdose deaths in 2020.
+Fentanyl is linked with many opioid overdose deaths.
+Synthetic opioids like fentanyl accounted for over 74,000 deaths in 2023 — a small decrease from the 76,000 in 2022.

 Fentanyl is sometimes prescribed for legitimate medical reasons, like severe pain in cancer patients, and is available under brand names, including: